A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Conclusion

 In SGE, the order of the spline fit is set to either three, two, or one, depending on the spline threshold.
 Since a sufficient smoothness and a low fitting error can be obtained by cubic smoothing splines, we first rely on a spline fit of order three.
 However, we observed that the smoothing spline routing in \cite{de1972calculating} fits very long cubic splines for some specific smoothing multipliers.
-Thus, if the length of a cubic smoothing spline doesn't satisfy the threshold, we reduce the order of the spline to the next level.
+Thus, if the length of a cubic smoothing spline doesn't satisfy the threshold, we reduce the order of the spline to a lower level.
+Choosing the order of the spline can also be considered as a trial and error process that we implement here by utilizing a threshold.
+In future, we will consider replacing this threshold by a trial and error process to obtain a faithful embedding.
+Hereby, we also be able to consider higher orders for the spline in Eqn.\eqref{eqn:spline} than the current highest order of three.